JordiPolo/minos/README.md

 Minos still can't discover IDs of resources for itself yet.
 It will call all the `index` routes which do not have required parameters.
-To call other routes which tipically require a parameter in the path, Minos allows you to create a conversions file.
+To call be able to call other routes with required parameters in the path or query string, Minos needs a conversions file.
 The default location for the file is `./conversions.minos` but this value can be overwriten with a parameter.
 The format of the file is simply:
 ```